 As a result of the recent trend both within the Philippines and internationally towards healthier eating, the Company has developed products that target the more health-conscious consumer, such as Fit 'n Right juice drinks, which are fortified with green coffee extract to help reduce sugar absorption from food and L-carnitine to assist in fat metabolism, and a new range of 100% Pineapple Juice enriched with fiber or calcium or which have cholesterol-reducing properties.
 100% Pineapple Juice Fiber-enriched is fortified with acacia gum, a natural dietary fiber to aid in digestion and may help reduce risk of heart disease.
 100% Pineapple Juice Heart Smart is fortified with a blend of plant sterols and stanols and is clinically proven to help reduce cholesterols while 100% Pineapple Juice Bone Smart is fortified with calcium that helps build strong bones and vitamin D3 that helps boosts calcium absorption.
 The ability of the Company to maintain or grow its market share going forward will be influenced by its ability to continue to enhance its existing products and develop new products in response to the healthier eating trend or any other trends that may develop in the future.
-In the first half of fiscal year 2022, the Company expects to relaunch its Fit 'n Right brand with a new range of differentiated products with enhanced packaging and a refreshed market positioning to cater to a broader consumer base with varying health, fitness and weight-management goals.
-The Company's future revenues from sales of its repositioned or enhanced products, such as Fit 'n Right, will depend on the Company's success in the relaunch and marketing of such products.

 Beyond its existing core categories, the Company's innovation programs provide the Company with an ability to expand into adjacent categories or incorporate new technologies that may require a different route-to-market strategy.
 The Company typically incurs development and marketing costs in connection with the introduction of new products both within existing and adjacent categories.
 The successful launch and sale of new products utilizes the Company's sales and marketing resources and typically requires incurrence of new product launch expenses.
-An unsuccessful introduction of a new product may result in a reduction of the Company's operating income as introduction costs, including slotting fees, can exceed revenues during the year the product is launched.
+An unsuccessful introduction of a new product may result in a reduction of the Company's operating income as introduction costs, including listing fees, can exceed revenues during the year the product is launched.
 The ability of the Company to successfully introduce new products in the market in the future, as it has done in recent years, will affect the Company's financial position and results of operations.